-The incident began at about 4:30 pm that day when the air traffic controller from Oakland Center Sector 31, which covers the area from Sacramento to Redding, spotted the “intruder” and began telling the appropriate officials about the unidentified aircraft flying at 37,000 feet.
+The incident began at about 4:30 pm on a seemingly normal day in 2017 when the air traffic controller from Oakland Center Sector 31, which covers the area from Sacramento to Redding, spotted the “intruder” and began telling the appropriate officials about the unidentified aircraft flying at 37,000 feet.

 Moving quickly, the plane flew north into Oregon, passing over Crater Lake and the Willamette Valley before swerving into nearby air traffic and disappearing from the radar completely.
 During this time, there were multiple eye witness accounts from nearby pilots that saw the flying object but couldn’t identify an aircraft type.
 The aircraft never communicated with air traffic control and didn’t have a transponder broadcasting.